villekf/OMEGA-doc/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 | ``options.precondTypeImage = [false;false;false;false;false;false;false];``, the selected image-based preconditioners.
 See `Preconditioners <https://omega-doc.readthedocs.io/en/latest/algorithms.html#preconditioners>`_.
 | ``options.precondTypeMeas = [false;false];``, the selected measurement-based preconditioners.
 | ``options.filteringIterations = 0;``, the number of filtering iterations when using either of the filtering-based preconditioners.
 This includes sub-iterations!
+For example with 2 iterations and 10 subsets, using 15 here would use the filtering with one full iteration and half of the subsets in the next iteration.
 | ``options.gradV1 = 0.5;``, only used by precondTypeImage(5).
 See the article for details in :doc:`algorithms`.
 | ``options.gradV2 = 2.5;``, only used by precondTypeImage(5).
 See the article for details in :doc:`algorithms`.
 | ``options.gradInitIter = options.subsets;``, the iteration when precondTypeImage(5) is first used and computed.